RakaDoank/carbon-react-native/README.md

 ## Installation
 This project is not released yet on npm registry.
 You have to install it manually,
-1. Clone or Download this repository and place it on your React Native project directory
+1. Clone or Download this repository and place it on your React Native project directory.
+You can place it wherever you want but it's have to be inside in your project directory
 2. Install the library by this command
   ```
   npm install --save ./carbon-react-native